 Mateusz Molęda is undoubtedly one of the most interesting and remarkable personalities among today’s young developing conductors.
 Ever since his first appearance aged just 19, he has surprised his audiences and critics alike with very mature interpretations of discerning concert programs.

 Analysing seriously both the music and the composer, it enables him to provide fascinating musical perspectives and express deep thoughts on music of various styles, to then display an exciting presence and energetic conviction on the podium.
 The Bavarian broadcasting station BR-Klassik reported in this connection: "...
 When working he is focused and determined, he perfects the accentuation, tightens the pace, emphasizes orchestral differentiation and sophistication. ..." while accompanying Mateusz's rehearsals with the Nuremberg Symphony Orchestra.

 Born in Germany, Mateusz grew up in Dresden.
 He studied initially the piano at the Hanover University of Music, Drama and Media with Prof. Arie Vardi, one of the most distinguished musical pedagogues of the world and permanent conductor of the Israel Philharmonic Orchestra.
 As an accomplished concert pianist Mateusz performed in more than 25 countries around the world.
 He released several CD recordings and collaborated with some of the finest European orchestras in major music venues like the Berlin Philharmonic.

-Engagements as guest conductor have taken Mateusz to numerous countries around the world over the past years, including Germany, Denmark, Spain, Poland, Albania, South Korea and South Africa.
-He has worked among others with the London Mozart Players, the Deutsches Kammerorchester Berlin, the Nuremberg Symphony, the Jena Philharmonic, the Mecklenburgische Staatskapelle Schwerin, the Deutsches Kammerorchester Berlin, the Württemberg Chamber Orchestra Heilbronn, the Carl Nielsen Academy Orchestra, the Aalborg Symphony Orchestra, the Aarhus Symphony Orchestra, the Odense Symphony Orchestra and the NFM Wroclaw Philharmonic.
+Engagements as guest conductor have taken Mateusz to numerous countries around the world over the past years, including the UK, Germany, Denmark, Spain, Poland, Albania, Peru, Japan, South Korea and South Africa.
+He has worked with the London Mozart Players, the Orchestra of the Komische Oper Berlin, the Nuremberg Symphony Orchestra, the Jena Philharmonic, the Mecklenburgische Staatskapelle Schwerin, the Deutsches Kammerorchester Berlin, the Württemberg Chamber Orchestra Heilbronn, the Carl Nielsen Academy Orchestra, the Aalborg Symfoniorkester, the Aarhus Symfoniorkester, the Odense Symfoniorkester and the NFM Wroclaw Philharmonic, among others.